szymsza/att-hackathon/README.md

     - Sends data to the app ‎✔
 - Door opening
     - Receives (and stores) settings from the app - times, brightness
+    - Receives (and stores) data from Arduino about brightness
-    - Receives (and stores) data from Arduino about openness and brightness
+    - Receives (and stores) data from Arduino about openness
     - Sends commands to open/close the door to Arduino based on time, brightness and chicken count
     - Sends settings to the app
 - Counting chickens